saturncloud/examples/examples/examples-cpu/nyc-taxi/README.md

 1. [`xgboost-dask.ipynb`](xgboost-dask.ipynb): distributed Dask version 💥

 You'll notice that there is not much code to change here beyond launching the Dask cluster with Saturn and importing `dask_xgboost` instead of `xgboost`.
 There is a modest performance gain from distributing training because we're using a small cluster; with a larger cluster there would more dramatic speedups.

+### Random forest classification

+The random forest examples showcase GPU-accelerated model training with [RAPIDS](http://rapids.ai/).
+Jump over to the `examples-gpu` project on your Jupyter page for these examples.

 ## Deploy ML model